What Are The Signs Of Bipolar Disorder In Children?

 Children experiencing bipolar disorder typically have mood swings with periods of hyperactivity that alternate with severe depression.
 However, because children tend to have such a wide variety of moods and behaviors, it may not be easy to recognize that they may be living with bipolar disorder.

 Bipolar disorder can have a significant impact on an individual’s life, particularly when diagnosed at an early age.
-In children, bipolar disorder can lead to worsening mental health, problems at school, and challenges in relationships.
+In children and teens, bipolar disorder can lead to worsening mental health, problems at school, and challenges in relationships.
 At times, children may engage in suicidal thinking when living with bipolar disorder.
 Treated properly, though, the symptoms of this disorder can be managed so that their effects are limited.

 What is bipolar disorder?

 Understanding bipolar disorder can help you identify the symptoms of bipolar disorder in children.
-Bipolar disorder can cause mood swings from extreme lows to extreme highs, which may occur in episodes lasting several days to several weeks.
+Bipolar disorder is a mental health condition that can cause mood swings from extreme lows to extreme highs, which may occur in episodes lasting several days to several weeks.
 It can be a severe condition and may make daily activities difficult.

 Although an individual experiencing bipolar disorder may sometimes feel energetic and productive, they may not be able to get out of bed at other times.
 The signs of bipolar disorder in adults tend to be different than signs of bipolar disorder in children, mainly because children may have more erratic behavior and mood patterns than adults in general.